Global stocks higher ahead of US Fed chairman’s speech

-BEIJING (AP) — Global stock markets rose Friday after Wall Street declined ahead of a closely watched speech by the U.S. Federal Reserve chairman.
+BEIJING (AP) — Global stock markets rose Friday ahead of a closely watched speech by the U.S. Federal Reserve chairman at a gathering of global central bankers in Jackson Hole, Wyoming.

 Market benchmarks in London, Frankfurt, Shanghai and Tokyo all advanced.

-Investors are looking to Jerome Powell’s speech Friday for signs of direction on interest rates after two regional Fed presidents said they see no need for a change.
+Investors are looking to Jerome Powell’s speech Friday for hints as to whether last month’s first Fed rate cut in a decade likely marked the start of a period of easier credit.
+Two regional Fed presidents said they see no need for a change.

-Investors expect a cut in September, the Fed’s second in three months, to shore up U.S. economic growth amid a tariff war with Beijing and weakening global growth.
+Most investors expect a cut in September to shore up U.S. economic growth amid a tariff war with Beijing and weakening global growth.

 “Markets seem very clearly positioned for some very dovish guidance from Mr. Powell,” Jeffrey Halley of Oanda said in a report.
 “It is a dangerous assumption to make.”

-On Wall Street, the futures for the Standard & Poor’s 500 index gained 0.4% and the futures for the Dow Jones Industrial Average added 0.3%.
+Wall Street pointed toward a slightly higher open, with the futures for the Standard & Poor’s 500 index gaining 0.3% and the futures for the Dow Jones Industrial Average adding 0.2%.

 On Thursday, U.S. stocks gave up early gains and wavered through much of the day before closing mostly lower.